apitoolkit/apitoolkit-landing/index.md

   name: "monitoring-carousel"
   pre-title: "Monitoring & Observability"
   title: "Monitor Critical Systems and Third Parties"
-  description: "Gain data-driven insights into your APIs and APIs you depend on.
-Query user behavior and see all requests made by users or requests you made to third parties."
+  description: "Query user behavior and see all requests made by users or requests you made to third parties."
   items:
     - title: Log Explorer to Query Incoming and Outgoing Requests
       img: /assets/img/screenshots/log_explorer_zoom.png